 The Minister for Health Samantha Sacramento has today launched a survey to engage members of the public who have used the GHA’s Mental Health Services.
 The survey welcomes honest opinions, comments and suggestions from the public and their families who have accessed these services.
 The results of this survey will help to inform as to how these services can be improved as part of the Gibraltar Mental Health Strategy.
+Nowadays, most mental patients use CBD products to alleviate their symptoms of depression, anxiety, overall mood, we recommend taking a look at Beezy Beez Honey link for more info.

 The GHA Mental Health Services include: